Ayub Medical College

+Recognized college

+Ayub Medical College is a recognized college by the Higher Education Commission of Pakistan.

 History

 In the late 1960s, a government study concluded that more medical colleges were needed in Pakistan to improve medical education, research, and healthcare in the country.
-In particular, the Khyber Pakhtunkhwa province was in dire need of health reforms - a decision was thus made in 1972 to construct another medical college outside of the Peshawar region.
+In particular, the Khyber Pakhtunkhwa province was in dire need of health reforms - a decision was thus made in 1972 to construct another medical college outside of Peshawar region.

 In 1975, four cities in the province were shortlisted for the site of the new college; Abbottabad, Dera Ismail Khan, Mingora and Chitral.
 A decision was made in 1978 to build the new college in Abbottabad and on 9 May 1979, classes started at Ayub Medical College.

 The first batch consisting of 100 students (class of 1984) was accommodated at the Education Extension Centre, while the present college campus and teaching hospital were later on constructed north of the town.
 On 30 December 1990, the new campus opened its doors to students and faculty.
 Abbottabad District Headquarters Hospital remained affiliated to Ayub Medical College upon opening of Ayub Teaching Hospital in 1998.
 AMC was named after former President Ayub Khan, who hailed from nearby Haripur.
 The first Principal of AMC was Dr. Abdul Jamil Khan.
 Today AMC hosts one of the largest medical college campuses in Pakistan.

 On 20 December 2023, Prime Minister Anwaar ul Haq Kakar, during a speech to the 46th annual meeting of Association of Physicians of Pakistani Descent of North America (APPNA), announced that AMC would be upgraded to a medical university.